 Adults at least 21 years old are eligible to bet on sports in West Virginia, provided they are (1) located in the state and (2) not otherwise excluded from gambling.
 Residency is not a requirement, but online/mobile platforms do require the bettor to be physically present within the borders to wager.

 Yes, the West Virginia sports betting law authorizes online and mobile sportsbooks in addition to physical betting locations.
-Although the first betting sites and apps rolled out in late 2018, the sector didn’t overcome its growing pains until the larger operators entered the market in 2019.
+Although the first betting sites and apps rolled out in late 2018, the sector didn’t overcome its early growing pains until the larger operators entered the market in 2019.

 The West Virginia Lottery regulates all gambling in the state, including sports betting.

 The WV legislature officially authorized sports betting in the state in 2018 after failed attempts in the two years prior.